The workshop focuses on two main themes conducted by renowned scholars in their respective fields:

 Prerequisites for the course:

-Participants should have SPSS installed on their computers to be able to complete the exercises.
-Please note that there are websites where you can purchase SPSS with an educational discount (e.g., www.surfspot.nl), but an affiliation with a Dutch (European) educational institution is required.
+A basic command of the options and functionality in SPSS is necessary to follow the steps shown by the instructor, the course does not give an introduction to SPSS.
+You will need SPSS if you would like to reproduce the steps after the course; there is typically not enough time for participants to complete exercises during the course.
+There are websites where you can purchase SPSS with an educational discount (e.g., www.surfspot.nl), but an affiliation with a Dutch (European) educational institution is required.
 Many Universities have other ways of providing discounted versions (please note that student versions can sometimes be limited in functionality, check the package).
 If you do not need SPSS otherwise, you can download the SPSS trial version shortly before the course.
-Please also note that a basic command of the options and functionality in SPSS is necessary, as the course is not an introduction to the program.

 Participants do not need any advanced knowledge of statistics but they should be familiar with a few basic notions, such as a correlation between variables and statistical significance.
 Even some of these basic concepts will be re-examined in class (especially statistical significance) as most people tend to hold incorrect concepts of them.